beckn/protocol-specifications-new/docs/network-logs-requirements.md

 ## 1. Executive Summary

 This document outlines specification for Network Participants for sending Network logs to a centralized Observability system.
 This specification details out the follwing-
+- New Network Participating entity type, called Observer, that implements an API to receive logs from other Network Participants.
-- Data points to be sent and masking of sensitive fields
-- Cadence of sending logs
+- Exporter requirements to be implemented by BAP/BPP entities including Data points to be sent, filtering & masking of sensitive fields, Cadence of sending logs.
-- Endpoint details on the receiving end using OpenTelemetry principles.

 ## 2. Functional Requirements

 ### 2.1 Support for pushing payload to Two observability systems

-- Exporter can send logs to two independent Receiver APIs.
-One could be the Network Operator for Governance and another could be any additional service that may offer comprehensive Network aware Analytics capability.
+- Exporter can send logs to two independent Receiver APIs, i.e. two Network Observers.
+One could be the Observer operated by the Network Operator for Governance and another could be any additional Observer that may offer comprehensive Network aware Analytics capability.
-- If Observability is enabled, sending to 1 or 2 systems is configurable.
+- If Observability is enabled by the BAP or BPP NPs, then sharing with 1 or 2 Observers is configurable.
-- Support separate Configuration for each Receiver.
+- Support separate Configuration for each Observer.

 ### 2.2 Network Log Payload Structure